joefearnley/kaboomr/README.md

 [Getting Started with Laravel on Heroku](https://devcenter.heroku.com/articles/getting-started-with-laravel)

-Of course it can also be deploy to any server a Laravel application can be.
+Of course it can also be deploy to any server a Laravel application can be deployed to.